FlowFuse/device-agent/README.md

 `verbose`       | Enables verbose logging `jsonLogging`   | Enabled JSON format logs

-#### NodeJS options
+#### Node.js options

-Used to pass options to the NodeJS process running Node-RED
+Used to pass options to the Node.js process running Node-RED

-`nodeOptions`    | An array of NodeJS command line options.
+`nodeOptions`    | An array of Node.js command line options.
 Default is single entry of `--max-old-space-size=512`

 ```
 nodeOptions: